MicrosoftDocs/power-platform/power-platform/admin/manage-storage-asyncoperation-base-table.md

 For more information on how to configure bulk delete jobs for **AsyncOperationBase** table, see [Cleaning up records from the AsyncOperationBase / WorkflowLogBase table](https://cloudblogs.microsoft.com/dynamics365/it/2018/06/21/cleaning-up-records-from-the-asyncoperationbase-workflowlogbase-table).

-### Delete completed, system jobs jobs that are for workflows
+### Delete completed system jobs that are for workflows
 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

 2. Select **Environments** in the navigation pane > select your environment > select **Settings** on the command bar.